Game recognize game: Why Bryce Harper admires LeBron James

-LOS ANGELES – The prospects arrive anymore on the front ends of parades, their swings and arm actions having been harped on and broken down for years, and when it is time to be a big leaguer it’s a wonder they still can breathe.
+LOS ANGELES – The prospects arrive on the front ends of parades, their swings and arm actions having been harped on and broken down for years, and when it is time to be a big leaguer it’s a wonder they still can breathe.

 They’re asked to survive, only more than that.
 They’re going to have to be the next somebody, and that somebody is never a somebody you’ve not heard of.
 The money has to be lived up to.
 The draft pick has to mean something.
 The minor-league numbers have to amount to something here, today, right now, because there’s a game to play, and there’s hype to oblige.